 - Digital fingerprinting at California Livescan sites is required if you are a California resident; if not, you can use paper fingerprint cards

 - Your foreign credential evaluation service should mail your evaluation directly to the Board at the following address: California Board of Accountancy, Examination Unit, 2000 Evergreen Street, Suite 250, Sacramento, CA 95815-3832

 - The CalCPA site has information on testing, continuing professional education, and other valuable information about current practices in the profession

 - The American Institute of Certified Public Accountants (AICPA) also has information on becoming a CPA, options for continuing professional education, professional resources by practice area, and news and information about accounting practice in the US and internationally.
-A section of its site has information about licensing mobility across states to allow CPAs to practice public accounting in several states
+A partner site has a tool that can help you determine if you qualify for licensing mobility across states

 - Uniform CPA Exam has a tutorial and practice exam available for download

 - Prometric information for CPA testing, including Prometric test centers

 - The Professional Ethics for CPAs (PETH) self-study course and exam can be requested from the California CPA Education Foundation, P.O.
 Box 44364, San Francisco, California 94144, (800) 922-5272